dmbarbour/glas/docs/GrammarLogicProg.md

 Ideally, users may be imprecise and we'll automatically infer missing properties based on context of use, specialized based on the current extensions.

-### Nominative Types

-It is possible to model

 ### Default Definitions?
 Tentative.

 Support for 'default' definitions is convenient in some cases.
-A default definition would override or extend another default definition, but it won't override normal definitions.
-This would be understood as a special feature of the definition type.
+Defaults might be represented by defining `anno/foo/default` in context of compiler awareness of defaults.
+The compiler would know to search for default definitions when the primary definition is not provided.

 ### Weighted Grammars and Search

 Methods can be instrumented with annotations to generate numbers estimating cost and fitness and other ad-hoc attributes.
 A runtime can implicitly compute and total these values, and use them heuristically to guide search in context of non-deterministic computations.
 This isn't a perfect solution, but I think it might be adequate for many use cases.

 Because this can build on annotations, no special semantics are needed.
 But dedicated syntax can make this feature more accessible.

 ### Lazy Evaluation?
 Flexible.